 Not to be confused with the MetLife Building at Grand Central Terminal, the MetLife Tower faces Madison Square Park, a 6.2-acre public park in Manhattan, located at the intersection of 5th Avenue and Broadway at 23rd Street, near the Flatiron Building.

 The tower stands at 700 ft.
 (213 m) and has 50 floors.
-Inspired by the Campanile in Venice, Italy, it is the 135th tallest in the United States and 42nd in New York City.
+Inspired by the Campanile in Venice, Italy, it is the 77th-tallest building in NYC.

 This landmark structure features clocks on all four sides of its tower.
 Each clock face has a diameter of about 27 ft.
 (8 m); each number is four feet (1.2 m) tall.